 The Company considers there to be no material differences between the financial asset values in the consolidated balance sheet and their fair value.
-Invested assets are classified as loan receivables and recognized at amortized cost according to the effective interest rate method.
+Invested assets are classified as financial assets carried at amortised cost and recognized at amortized cost according to the effective interest rate method.
 The Company determines the carrying value by calculating the present value of estimated future cash flows at the invested assets' original effective interest rate.
 Adjustments are recognized in the income statement.
-In the Company's opinion, the market's yield requirements in the form of effective interest rates on new invested assets have remained fairly constant, despite turbulence in global financial markets in recent years.
+In the Company's opinion, the market's yield requirements in the form of effective interest rates on new invested assets have varied dependant on the profile of receivables, underlying collateral and geographical locations of the portfolios acquired.
 With this valuation method, the carrying value is the best estimate of the fair value of invested assets.